-The Learning outcomes may all be assessed in the examination.
+The Learning outcomes may all be assessed in the examinations (with the exception of some of the skills in module 1.2 which will be assessed directly through the Practical Endorsement).
 The Additional guidance column is included to provide further advice on delivery and the expected skills required from learners.